rawiriblundell/jsonprint/README.md

 * UPPERCASE variables.
 For Kildall's sake, just stop it.
     - Shell doesn't have strict scoping/namespacing
-    - That said, UPPERCASE is, *de facto via convention*, the global scope
+    - That said, UPPERCASE is, *de facto via convention*, the "global" scope
-    - In other languages, you don't clobber the global scope
+    - In other languages, clobbering the global scope is _strongly_ discouraged
     - We should adopt good habits/practices from other languages where possible
     - Ergo:  **Don't use UPPERCASE unless you know why you need to**
-    - There are, annoyingly, exceptions to the rule.
-Like `$http_proxy`
+    - _There are, annoyingly, exceptions to the rule.
+Like `$http_proxy`_
 * Backtick command substitution.
 I'm damn near 40.
 This crap was superseded by `$()` when I was soiling nappies.
 Just stop it.
-    - Unless you're writing SVR4 `sh` package scripts for Solaris packages
+    - Unless you're writing SVR4 `sh` package scripts for Solaris packages.
+Ugh.
 * Unquoted variables.  `shellcheck` is going to have kittens!
 * Multiple avoidable calls to an external program
 * Because date/timestamps might be different, there's no guarantee that the